MicrosoftDocs/windows-itpro-docs/windows/client-management/connect-to-remote-aadj-pc.md

 ## Connect without Azure AD Authentication

-By default, RDP won't use Azure AD authentication, even if the remote PC supports it.
+By default, RDP doesn't use Azure AD authentication, even if the remote PC supports it.
 This method allows you to connect to the remote Azure AD joined device from:

 - [Azure AD joined](/azure/active-directory/devices/concept-azure-ad-join) or [Hybrid Azure AD joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid) device using Windows 10, version 1607 or later.
 - [Azure AD registered](/azure/active-directory/devices/concept-azure-ad-register) device using Windows 10, version 2004 or later.